fogbow/fogbow-deploy/README.md

 To know more about the ***cloud.conf*** constants please see [configure cloud plugins](https://github.com/fogbow/fogbowcloud.org/blob/master/content/pages/install-configure-fogbow-manager.md#--cloud-specific-plugins).

 After the **cloud.conf** edition is necessary to edit the cloud type configuration file that was configured in the **cloud.conf**, see the cloud types configuration files list [here](conf-files/cloud-plugins).
+This edition should be made in the **cloud-plugins** directory.

 - **OpenStack**